Neuroscience Major

 The main emphases of the Neuroscience Major are:

 - Principles of Neuroscience and Scientific Inquiry: Neuroscience is concerned with elucidating the principles and physical processes by which diverse nervous systems coordinate organismal function, survival, cognition, and behavior.
+The main goal of the neuroscience major is to guide students to:

 - Broad-based Proficiency in STEM: As an integrative discipline, neuroscience draws on knowledge and tools from multiple STEM disciplines (biology, chemistry, computer science, mathematics, physics, psychology, etc.) and applies them to understanding the structure and function of nervous systems at all levels of analysis.
+A secondary learning goal of the neuroscience major is to guide students to demonstrate an understanding of relevant concepts from the natural and quantitative sciences and their application in the integrative discipline of neuroscience.

 Requirements